smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/TestHarness/db_test_harness/README.md

 The test harness runs with two connections with independent transactions:

 * Connection 1: query up the test list; updates list with results, creates run summary.
-* Connection 2: Runs each tests, or set of linked tests as a single transaction and rolls back the transaction at the end.
+* Connection 2: runs each tests, or set of linked tests as a single transaction and rolls back the transaction at the end.
 Does NOT effect the database.

 ## Linked Tests, Inheritance